eljojo/faircamp-fork/README.md

 -- text
 ```

-If you provide a cover image, `image_description` should be used to provide an
+If you provide a cover image, use `description` to include an image description
-alt text for it. `track_numbering` allows configuration of the numbering style
+for it. `track_numbering` allows configuration of the numbering style
 used - by default it's `arabic` (01 02 03 …) but can be set to `hexadecimal`
 (0x01 0x02 0x03 …), `roman` (I II
 III …) or `disabled`.